brooke-lampe/soft260-homework-brooke-lampe/README.md

 3. Edit the LaTeX.
 You can compile it in Atom by pressing control-alt-b.

 4. Add, commit, and push the `.tex` file.
-We do not need the non-source code files.
+We do not need the non-source-code files.